Shamar/shamar.github.io/_posts/2018-10-06-the-intelligent-symbiosis.markdown

 Now, if we introduce a new specie into an ecosystem, be it artificial or not, we break its dynamic equilibrium with few possible outcomes:

-1. the extintion of the new specie, refused by the ecosystem
+1. the extinction of the new specie, refused by the ecosystem
 2. an articulation of the [food web](https://en.wikipedia.org/wiki/Food_web)
-3. the distruction of the ecosystem itself
+3. the destruction of the ecosystem itself
-4. the instauration of a [symbiotic relationship](https://en.wikipedia.org/wiki/Symbiosis) among the new specie and a resident one.
+4. the establishment of a [symbiotic relationship](https://en.wikipedia.org/wiki/Symbiosis) among the new specie and a resident one.

 We can surely exclude the first outcome, since we are here talking about Artificial Intelligences that are taking off.
 But we can also exclude the articulation of the food web by looking at the metabolism of Artificial Intellicences that is based on data: